-Intern License Revocation Following Dismissal
+Intern Pharmacist License Revocation Following Dismissal

-West Coast University and the School of Pharmacy have an obligation to inform the California State Board of Pharmacy if a student has been dismissed from the program.
-In the event of such an occurrence, a student would be ineligible for an intern pharmacist license.
-The notification will result in the Board of Pharmacy canceling your intern license, pursuant to the relevant California regulations.
-If dismissed, you will be required to return your intern license by registered mail within 30 days of receiving the Office of Academic Affairs notice/letter of dismissal from the PharmD program.
-In the event that you are successfully readmitted to the pharmacy program, under California law, the Board of Pharmacy may reissue an intern license to you under a decision of reinstatement adopted by, and at the discretion of the Board once you are re-enrolled in the Program.
+WCU-SOP has an obligation to inform the California State Board of Pharmacy if a student has been dismissed from the program.
+In the event of such an occurrence, a student would be ineligible for an Intern Pharmacist License.
+The notification will result in the Board of Pharmacy canceling your Intern

+Pharmacist License, pursuant to the relevant California regulations.
+If dismissed, you will be required to return your Intern Pharmacist License by registered mail within 30 days of receiving the Office of Academic Affairs notice/letter of dismissal from the PharmD program.
+In the event that you are successfully readmitted to the pharmacy program, under California law, the Board of Pharmacy may reissue an Intern Pharmacist License to you under a decision of reinstatement adopted by, and at the discretion of the Board once you are re-enrolled in the Program.